F1 technology moves into the supermarket fridge

 Such multi-deck appliances account for a significant proportion of supermarket operating costs, with cold air spilling out into the aisles.

-Williams said their aerofoil system, modelled with computation fluid dynamics and tested at their F1 factory in central England, can be attached onto each shelf to redirect the air flow.
+Williams said their aerofoil system, modeled with computation fluid dynamics and tested at their F1 factory in central England, can be attached onto each shelf to redirect the air flow.

 Sainsbury's, Britain's second largest supermarket chain with 1,100 stores, is among retailers testing the product.